rapidpro/mailroom/README.md

 environment variables to configure it.
 You can use `% mailroom --help` to see a list of the environment variables and parameters and for more details on each option.

-For use with RapidPro, you will need to configure these settings:
+For use with TextIt, you will need to configure these settings:

 - `MAILROOM_ADDRESS`: the address to bind our web server to (default "localhost")
 - `MAILROOM_DOMAIN`: the domain that mailroom is listening on